 What Is A Chargeback?
-Everything You Need To Know About Payment Disputes
+Everything You Need To Know About Credit Card Chargeback Disputes

 Table of Contents

-There can be many acceptable reasons behind the chargeback, and each card association has its own reason code for each of these reasons.
+There can be many acceptable reasons behind the chargeback, and each card association has its own list of reason codes for every possibility.
 In general, some of these reasons include:

 - Goods/services returned or refused

 - Goods/services damaged or defective